 Rule 54.
 Judgments; costs.

 (a) Definition; form.
-"Judgment" as used in these rules includes a decree and any order from which an appeal lies.
-A judgment need not contain a recital of pleadings, the report of a master, or the record of prior proceedings.
+"Judgment" as used in these rules includes a decree or order that adjudicates all claims and the rights and liabilities of all parties or any other order from which an appeal of right lies.
+A judgment should not contain a recital of pleadings, the report of a master, or the record of prior proceedings.

 (b) Judgment upon multiple claims and/or involving multiple parties.
 When an action presents more than one claim for relief—whether as a claim, counterclaim, cross claim, or third party claim—and/or when multiple parties are involved, the court may enter judgment as to one or more but fewer than all of the claims or parties only if the court expressly determines that there is no just reason for delay.
 Otherwise, any order or other decision, however designated, that adjudicates fewer than all the claims or the rights and liabilities of fewer than all the parties does not end the action as to any of the claims or parties, and may be changed at any time before the entry of judgment adjudicating all the claims and the rights and liabilities of all the parties.